m-lab/pusher/DESIGN.md

 The pusher service will run in a container, and the target directory (e.g. `/var/spool/<experiment>`) will be mounted in both the filesystem of the experiment container and the filesystem of the pusher container.
 As the experiment writes data files to that directory, the pusher builds up an in-memory tarfile and uploads it to GCS with an appropriate name once the size or age thresholds are met for the tarfile contents.

-The final system ends up being pretty radically simple (and small - only 619 lines of Go for the main code and 922 lines for the unit and integration tests), which, to the authors of this doc, is the sign of a well-designed solution fitting inside a well-designed system.
+The final system ends up being pretty radically simple (and small - only 645 lines of Go for the main code and 876 lines for the unit and integration tests), which, to the authors of this doc, is the sign of a well-designed solution fitting inside a well-designed system.

 ## 4. Pusher's API Contract

 Pusher will monitor one directory, and all subdirectories of that directory, for the appearance of new, complete files.
-As files appear, they will be added to an in-memory compressed tarfile.
-When the tarfile is big enough or old enough, it will be uploaded to a bucket in Google Cloud Storage and named appropriately.
+As files appear, they will be added to an in-memory compressed tarfile corresponding to the subdirectory being written to (up to three levels deep).
+When a tarfile is big enough or old enough, it will be uploaded to a bucket in Google Cloud Storage and named appropriately.

 Pusher requires that the files it uploads be: